nage0178/snp_call_nf/Readme.md

 # snp_call_nf

+This pipeline is modified from https://github.com/bguo068/snp_call_nf/tree/main .
+It now includes running trimmomatic, fastqc, and multiqc.
+Some directions have been modified to run on the Rockfish cluster at JHU.

 The pipeline is designed to perform joint variant calling on large Plasmodium Whole Genome Sequencing (WGS) datasets.
 It follows `GATK` best practices and the [MalariaGEN Pf6 data-generating